 Updated targets for stormwater release rates and volume control have been developed for the Bow River watershed.
-In addition to the stormwater management policies, development needs to consider the requirements for flood prone areas as outlined in the Land Use Bylaw.
+In addition to the stormwater management policies.
+Development needs to consider the requirements for flood prone areas as outlined in the Land Use Bylaw. in addition to the Centre City Guidebook, the following policies apply.